-To get the students to think about the lesson during the week, give them a copy of the worksheet, and encourage them to return the sheet the following week, so you will give them a reward or display it on the classroom wall.
+To get the students to think about the lesson during the week, give them a copy of the worksheet, and encourage them that if they return the sheet the following week you will give them a reward or display it on the classroom wall.
 Remember to keep your word and do as you promised.